rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 </transactions>
 ```

 You might as well want to calculate the total price.
-You can easily do so using a script expression, e.g. script="
+You can easily do so using a script expression, e.g. `script="
-this.price * this.items".
-Note that the elements are evaluated and generated in the order in which they are declared, so the 'total sum' field must be
+this.price * this.items"`.
+Note that the elements are evaluated and generated in the order in which they are declared, so the `total sum` field must be
-defined after the used terms 'price' and 'items'.
+defined after the used terms `price` and `items`.

 ### Importing Properties File Data